Ferdinand of Saxe-Coburg and Gotha, King Consort of Portugal

 Ferdinand married Queen Maria II of Portugal at the Palácio das Necessidades in Lisbon, Portugal on April 9, 1836, and was created Prince Consort.
 The marriage, arranged by Ferdinand’s uncle, King Leopold I of Belgium, proved to be a happy one.
 Over the next seventeen years, they had eleven children:

 In keeping with tradition, Ferdinand was elevated to King Consort following the birth of their eldest son, the future King Pedro V. Although titled as King, Ferdinand preferred to stay out of politics and left the affairs of state to his wife.
 He instead focused his attention on the arts.
 However, like his cousin Albert, Ferdinand often stood in for his wife during her numerous pregnancies.
 The Queen supported Ferdinand’s love of the arts and his interest in maintaining and restoring the architectural heritage of many buildings and monuments in Portugal.
-In the late 1830s, Ferdinand purchased the former monastery of Our Lady of Pena and its surrounding land, as well as the nearby Castle of the Moors, located in the Sintra Mountains.
+In the late 1830s, Ferdinand purchased the former monastery of Our Lady of Pena and its surrounding land, and the nearby Castle of the Moors, located in the Sintra Mountains.
 Having stood unused for some time, the buildings at the monastery were in desperate need of repair.
-Ferdinand restored them, and also built around them a stunning palace that would serve as a summer residence for the royal family.
-The Pena National Palace is today a national monument and one of the Seven Wonders of Portugal.
-It is now used for State functions.
+Ferdinand restored them and built around them a stunning palace that would serve as a summer residence for the royal family.
+Today, the Pena National Palace is a national monument and one of the Seven Wonders of Portugal and is used for state functions.

 King Ferdinand with his daughter-in-law, Queen Maria Pia, and his sons Infante Augusto, and King Luís, 1862. source: Wikipedia

 On November 15, 1853, Queen Maria II died after giving birth to their last child.
-Ferdinand served as Regent for his eldest son King Pedro V until he became of age.
+Ferdinand served as Regent for his eldest son King Pedro V until he came of age.
 In 1862, after the overthrow of King Otto of Greece, Ferdinand was named as a candidate for the Greek throne, which he quickly declined.
-And several years later, after the overthrow of Queen Isabella II of Spain, he was offered the Spanish throne.
+Several years later, after the overthrow of Queen Isabella II of Spain, he was offered the Spanish throne.
 Again, he declined, preferring to enjoy his private life.

 King Ferdinand and The Countess of Edla, c1885. source: Wikipedia

-On June 10, 1869, in Lisbon, Ferdinand married again.
-His wife, Elise Hensler, was a Swiss-born American actress, who he first met in 1860 when she was performing in an opera in Lisbon.
+On June 10, 1869, in Lisbon, Ferdinand married again to Elise Hensler, a Swiss-born American actress.
+The couple first met in 1860 when Elise was performing in an opera in Lisbon.
 A relationship quickly began, as the two found their shared passion for arts and gardening.
-Just before they married, Ferdinand’s cousin, Duke Ernst II of Saxe-Coburg and Gotha, created Elise Countess of Edla in her own right.
+Just before they married, Ferdinand’s cousin, Ernst II, Duke of Saxe-Coburg and Gotha, created Elise Countess of Edla in her own right.
 They had no children.
 Ferdinand and Elise lived at the Pena National Palace where they indulged their love of gardening and continued their unyielding support for the arts, including sponsoring several noted Portuguese artists and musicians.

 King Ferdinand died at the Pena National Palace in Sintra, Portugal on December 15, 1885, survived by only three of his children.
 He is buried beside his first wife in the Royal Pantheon of the House of Braganza, at the Monastery of São Vicente de Fora in Lisbon, Portugal.